 You can also take a bus to Matara, which will take around 6 hours drive but the roads are very winding and not always in the best condition, so it won’t be a pleasant journey.
 You will get what you’ve paid for.

 Mirissa is a utopia for beach lovers.
 The small coastal area is filled with a string of modest guesthouses, beach cafés along the sand with food for a change, not only Sri Lanka’s cuisine and pretty good waves during the off season for surfing.
 You can lay in the hammock with a refreshing coconut or have a swim in the crystal clear water.
 It’s also possible to experience memorable attractions like whale watching, just be sure that it’s whale season.
 Here it’s all about relaxing, sipping on cocktails during the happy hours and savoring seafood with the golden sand under your feet.
 If you are searching for a wild party then it’s the wrong place for you.

-We stayed at homely Villa Ishara In Mirissa, which I would doubtlessly recommend.
-The rooms are simple without luxurious facilities but the owners are incredibly heartwarming and care taking.
+We stayed at homely Villa Ishara In Mirissa.
+The rooms are simple without luxurious facilities and no air conditioner but the owners are incredibly heartwarming and care taking.
 They will provide you with an amazing plentiful local breakfast and interesting stories about the country.
-Definitely a great place to stay over!

 Tip: The sun on the coastal Sri Lanka is very strong, definitely take sun protection at least factor 30.